clickingbuttons/arrow-zig/README.md

 try b.append("friend");
 ```

-You can customize exactly how the type maps to Arrow with each type's `BuilderAdvanced`.
-For example to build a sparse union of structs:
+You can customize exactly how to build Arrow types with each type's `BuilderAdvanced`.
+For example to build a sparse union of nullable structs:
 ```zig
 var b = try UnionBuilder(
     struct {